cmallwitz/Financials-Extension/README.md

 to their website.
 In a step back to before or rather a return to times long gone some Python modules need to be installed such that LibreOffice can find them - otherwise Yahoo will not work.

-Update for version: 3.8.1 - this bundles the Python 'requests' module so users using 'FT' as source should not require anything else.
+Update for version: 3.8.2 - this bundles the Python module 'requests' and dependencies so users only using 'FT' as source should not require anything else.

-Everyone else needs to install module 'curl_cffi' e.g. on my Ubuntu system:
+Everyone else using 'Yahoo' as source needs to install module 'curl_cffi'.

+### Ubuntu / Linux Mint / etc.

+Install Python curl_cffi module as root (such that LibroOffice can find it)

+- Optionally, if you don't have pip3 installed: ```sudo apt install python3-pip```

-- ```sudo pip3 install curl_cffi --upgrade```
+- Then ```sudo pip3 install curl_cffi --upgrade```

-For Windows something along those lines used to work for other dependencies

-- Download the script https://bootstrap.pypa.io/get-pip.py to your computer

-- Start a Command Prompt (CMD) as Administrator on the command prompt run (change path as required)

-    ```"c:\Program Files\LibreOffice\program\python.exe" c:\temp\get-pip.py``` and then

-    ```"c:\Program Files\LibreOffice\program\python.exe" -m pip install curl_cffi --upgrade```
+Note: For a normal Python script just installing curl_cffi is enough to bypass Yahoo's HTTPS fingerprinting.
+Because LibreOffice on Linux is loading the stock curl library long before executing the extension code directly, a second step are required.

-Then you need to download latest binary of [curl-impersonate](https://github.com/lwthiker/curl-impersonate/releases) e.g.
+The second bit requires a download of [curl-impersonate](https://github.com/lwthiker/curl-impersonate/releases) e.g.
-(currently) libcurl-impersonate-v0.6.1.x86_64-linux-gnu.tar.gz and untar it somewhere
+(currently) libcurl-impersonate-v0.6.1.x86_64-linux-gnu.tar.gz - unpack it somewhere

-Now some of these bits need to be loaded/initialised before running LibreOffice: I used the below (adjust your location to libcurl-impersonate-chrome.so) to run LibreOffice Calc directly from command line - alternatively you could define LD_PRELOAD and CURL_IMPERSONATE in your environment e.g. by putting them in your .bashrc
+Then I used the below (adjust your location of libcurl-impersonate-chrome.so) to run LibreOffice Calc directly from command line - alternatively you could define/export LD_PRELOAD and CURL_IMPERSONATE e.g. in /etc/environment or ~/.bashrc - but make sure the variables are really set when you run LibreOffice.
+Note: the setting chrome101 is just that - a setting on what browser to "impersonate".
+You don't need to use or install Chrome for this.

 ```
 LD_PRELOAD=/tmp/curl-impersonate/libcurl-impersonate-chrome.so CURL_IMPERSONATE=chrome101 /usr/lib/libreoffice/program/soffice.bin --calc
 ```

-With this I can see the below in the output from `=GETREALTIME("SUPPORT")` and the examples.ods file from this repo can load data for Yahoo again.
+In LibreOffice Calc this I can see something like the below in the output from `=GETREALTIME("SUPPORT")` and the examples.ods file from this repo can load data for Yahoo again.

 ```
 ...